kellyjandrews/kellyjandrews.github.io/_drafts/data-filtering-with-react.md

 ...
 {% endhighlight %}

-These three functions are just class helpers - they run when called, do not set state, and return a result.
+These three functions are just static - they run when called, do not set state, and return a result.
 Basically, helper functions to reduce redundancy.
-We could create `static` methods, which makes those functions externally available, allowing them to run prior to creating a component instance, and they don't have access to `state` or `props`.
-This really isn't what we need here, so they remain class helper methods.
+React component does have the `static` object, which allows your component to have callable methods, allowing them to be ran prior to creating a component instance, but they don't have access to `state` or `props`.
+This isn't exactly what I was after, so they remain instance methods, and left it at that.
+If I needed them to be accessible outside this specific instance, then that change could be made.

 These methods are really simple in function.